top of page

 CLOSED SESSIONS OF THE BOARD OF TRUSTEES

-The Board of Trustees may, during any regular or special meeting when a quorum is present, hold a Closed (working) session to discuss sensitive matters.
-Only Trustees, the Head of School, and those specifically invited by the Board President will remain present at Closed sessions.
+The Board of Trustees may, during any regular or special meeting when a quorum is present, hold a closed session to discuss confidential or sensitive matters.
+Only Trustees, the Head of School, and those specifically invited by the Board President may be present at closed sessions.

 Legal